dtcenter/MET/docs/Users_Guide/reformat_point.rst

 • **D_MLCAPE** for mixed layer convective available potential energy (from POB, QOB, and TOB)

 In BUFR, lower quality mark values indicate higher quality observations.
 The quality marks for derived observations are computed as the maximum of the quality marks for its components.
-For example, **D_DPT** derived from **POB** with quality mark 1 and **QOB** with quality mark 2 is assigned a quality mark value of 2. **D_DBL**, **D_CAPE**, and **D_MLCAPE** are derived using data from multiple vertical levels.
-However, their quality marks are computed as the maximum of their components only at the first vertical level.
+For example, **D_DPT** derived from **POB** with quality mark 1 and **QOB** with quality mark 2 is assigned a quality mark value of 2. **D_PBL**, **D_CAPE**, and **D_MLCAPE** are derived using data from multiple vertical levels.
+Their quality marks are computed as the maximum of their components over all vertical levels.

 _____________________